Repo Grep Checks

 Ensure services are declaring code ownership

-folder as supported by GitHub.
+You may have a mandate for all services to declare code owners within their repo.
+While these could exist in a CODEOWNERS file at the repo root, there might be situations where a legacy service defines owners in a .github folder, or in the docs folder as supported by GitHub.
 If both of these are permissible, you can use Repo Grep Checks to ensure at least one of the files exists:

-Predicate | File Paths |
+| Predicate | File Paths |

-Exists | /CODEOWNERS, /.github/CODEOWNERS, /docs/CODEOWNERS |
+Exists | CODEOWNERS, .github/CODEOWNERS, docs/CODEOWNERS |

 Ensure JavaScript services lock their dependencies using yarn or npm

-Predicate | File Paths |
+| Predicate | File Paths |

 Exists | package-lock.json, yarn.lock |